 My prayer is that within each blog post I write, you will find one nugget of information that is helpful.
 Focus on that one nugget, and you will feel and see changes start to take place.

 Often, change is slower than we would like.
 Real change takes hard work, commitment and time.
 Did you know it takes 21 days to form a new habit?
 For the next 21 days, I have a challenge for you.
-When life is not going your way, are you willing to practice being a S.T.A.R. as a first step toward composure and compassion?
+When life is not going your way, are you willing to practice being a S.T.A.R. as the first step toward composure and compassion?
 S.T.A.R. stands for Smile, Take a deep breath And Relax.

 Envision a pause button on your chest, much like a pause button on a video player.
 When you notice something or someone has triggered your upset, press the pause button and S.T.A.R.
 This will help you put a pause (breath) between the trigger (conflict) and your response.
 This pause provides the space for you to choose your wisdom and compassion over your upset.